How Advisors Using Traditional Retirement Models are Costing their Clients Millions

 Rebalance 1/year

-As the above table shows, while the client’s chance of meeting retirement are similar under all three asset allocation strategies, the amount of after-tax wealth created at age 95 by the 100% stock allocation is significantly higher than the other two asset allocation strategies.
+As the table above shows, while the client’s chance of meeting retirement income goals is similar across all three asset allocation strategies.
+However, the 100% stock allocation generates significantly more after-tax wealth by age 95—more than double that of the 60%/40% allocation and over 1.5 times the 70%/30% allocation.

 As evidenced in the previous table, a HNW couple with the above retirement income goals has a better chance of meeting those retirement goals with a higher stock allocation as well as a leaving a larger amount of wealth for their beneficiaries.
 This is primarily due to the fact that stock gains have higher returns and more tax-efficient than bond gains.
 So shifting away from higher earning, tax-efficient stock returns towards lower-yielding, tax-inefficient bond returns hurts individuals in a higher tax-bracket over the long-run.